Love Poem (EP)

 Love Poem is the fifth Korean-language extended play (seventh overall) by South Korean singer-songwriter IU.
 The EP was released on November 18, 2019, through Kakao M. It includes the lead single and title track, "Love Poem", as well as the tracks "Above the Time" and "Blueming", which both received music videos.
 The EP debuted atop the Gaon Album Chart, selling over 168,000 copies in South Korea in November 2019 and had been certified platinum by the Korean Music Content Association for selling over 250,000 copies.

 Background and release

 Following the release of A Flower Bookmark 2 in September 2017, IU focused on acting.
 In October 2018, she released "Bbibbi", to commemorate ten years since her debut.
 On March 3, 2019, IU announced that she was working on a new album that would release soon.
 Love Poem was announced on October 11.
 The EP was originally supposed to be released on November 1, 2019, but was postponed by the singer on October 21, following the suicide of South Korean singer and close friend Sulli in mid-October.
 The title-track "Love Poem" was released on November 1.

+The album also consists of the songs "Blueming" and "Above the Time," which is a sequel to the 2011 hit song, "You & I".
+The Above the Time music video also served as a reunion between IU and actor Lee Hyun-woo who also starred in the music video of "You & I".

 Love Poem was released digitally in various countries by Kakao M on November 18, 2019.
 A physical version was released two days later in the form of a photo book alongside a CD.